Emergency Medical Technician

 The Bureau of Labor Statistics expect the employment of Emergency Medical Technicians and Paramedics to grow by 23% from 2012-2022, much faster than the average for all occupations.
 People’s lives often depend on their quick reaction and competent care.
 People who work as EMTs often go on to further education and other medical careers.

-Students in this class will learn to work as members of pre-hospital emergency medical care teams administering emergency care to sick and injured while transporting them to the appropriate facility.
+Students in this program will learn to work as members of pre-hospital emergency medical care teams administering emergency care to sick and injured while transporting them to the appropriate facility.
 Basic anatomy and physiology terminology is part of the curriculum as well as practical, hands-on demonstrations.
 Students in this program have been highly successful at Health Occupations Students of America (HOSA) competitions, frequently qualifying for state and international competitions.

 To Be Successful

 Successful students in this program need a 2.5 GPA and have access to the internet.
-Strong reading, science and computer skills are helpful, as is the ability to prioritize and show compassion for others.
-Students are required to pass a physical, TB test, criminal background check and must be current with Hepatitis B, Tetanus, MMR, Varicella and seasonal flu vaccines before going on clinical experiences.
+Strong reading, science, and computer skills are helpful, as is the ability to prioritize and show compassion for others.
+Students are required to pass a physical, TB test, criminal background check, and must be current with Hepatitis B, Tetanus, MMR, Varicella, and seasonal flu vaccines before going on clinical experiences.

 Textbook reading level: College Level